sebastiancollard/Silver-HTPC/README.txt

  Main Menu
 =====================
   * Features
-    - Notification pop-up: press z, which would bring up a notification (ideally it would be done automatically)
+    - Notification pop-up: press Z, which would bring up a notification (ideally it would be done automatically)
     	- when pop-up is open, if OK is pressed, the user will be navigated to a tv screen.
     - When Notification pop-up comes up, an indicator on the notification app appears.
     - Volume could be used using + and - (works for the following range 38-53)